-6. Apply the material beginning with the lowest concentration and continuing with higher concentrations up to the highest concentration.
+6. If applicable, spray the material beginning with the lowest concentration and continuing with higher concentrations up to the highest concentration.

 7. Proceed at the correct speed toward the plot and turn on the sprayer upon entering the plot.
 Maintain the correct speed throughout the plot.